shiva123-coder/one-stop-solution/TEST.md

 - The admin user will have an additional View/Delete menu in his/her account, allowing access to display/view and delete/remove all available jobs added by other users.
 - The purpose of this menu is to provide administrative access in order to manage and control the data and details of the jobs, ensuring data cleansing and only up-to-date information are available to avoid any confusions.
 - In the view/delete page, view and delete buttons will be available for all the jobs for the admin user to click.
-- If the admin user is clicking the view button, he/she will be able to see the details of job(s) by clicking the job name, then a pop-up model will be displaying the job details.
+- If the admin user is clicking the view button, he/she will be able to see the details of job(s) by clicking the job name, then a pop-up modal will be displaying the job details.
-- If the admin user is clicking the delete button, then a pop-up model will be displayed with a question whether the admin user wants to confirm the deletion / removal of the job listed.
-The pop-up model will be the last chance for cancelling the deletion / removal of the job.
+- If the admin user is clicking the delete button, then a pop-up modal will be displayed with a question whether the admin user wants to confirm the deletion / removal of the job listed.
+The pop-up modal will be the last chance for cancelling the deletion / removal of the job.
 Once deleted, the job will not be displayed nor recoverable in the job list of the home page and a message will show to confirm that the delete request has now completed.

 #### As an admin of this website, I would like to be able to logout from my own profile.
 - After finish accessing the site, click the Logout menu in the navigation bar and a message will show to confirm that the admin user has been logged out.